Calculate your BMR in seconds with our free online calculator. Get your resting metabolic rate and start your fitness journey.

 Mifflin St Jeor is arguably the best-known Basal Metabolic Rate calculating equation.
 It uses weight, height, age, and even gender to provide the most accurate MBR estimate you can possibly get, enabling tailored fitness plans.

-Just like our BMR Calculator , a resting metabolic rate calculator calculated all of the calories burned while on rest.
+Just like our online BMR Calculator, a resting metabolic rate calculator calculated all of the calories burned while on rest.
 You just have to input your details, and it utilizes the Mifflin St Jeor formula to estimate your daily caloric needs.

-The BMR Calculator uses the Mifflin-St Jeor Equation to determine your Basal Metabolic Rate (BMR) considering age, weight, height, and gender.
+The basal metabolic rate calculator uses the Mifflin-St Jeor Equation to determine your Basal Metabolic Rate (BMR) considering age, weight, height, and gender.
 This formula is the most accurate for estimating these parameters and is specifically designed for metabolic research guaranteeing results when planning daily energy expenditure at rest.
 Its accuracy has been validated by the National Institutes of Health (NIH) through clinical research.

 Weight loss usually decreases BMR (because there is less body mass), and muscle gain typically increases BMR (due to more body mass).
 When you sustain or experience a significant change in weight (such as every 10–15 lb), recalculate your BMR and adjust your caloric needs.
 You can get a full 24-hour caloric estimate by using our TDEE Calculator.